Milton Transit

 Milton Transit is the public transit system in the town of Milton, Ontario, Canada.
 Milton is in Halton Regional Municipality, part of the Greater Toronto Area.

 Milton Transit was inaugurated in 1972, and greatly expanded from 3 fixed routes to 5 fixed routes in September 2005.
 It replaced the former dial-a-bus and GO Transit local connector, which used school buses.
-The fixed route service was operated in partnership with Oakville Transit, which, however, never provided services connecting the municipalities.
+The fixed route service was operated in partnership with Oakville Transit, which, never provided services connecting the municipalities.